-- o Saturday Academy will be a virtual zoom session that will run from 9-11 approximately 2hrs.
-All assignments should be posted on Buzz and available for student access and/or provided via email to Admin/Student Support Team (shanequa.sturgis-nash@commongroundct.org). - o Students will be assigned Saturday Academy by Administration/Student Support Team, both parent and student will be notified by admin/Student Support Team. - o Students failing to attend Saturday Academy will be notified by administration that any and all assignments missed on the day of incident report and not completed by the date assigned to Saturday Academy will no longer be available for submission.
+- o Saturday Academy will be held in person at Common Ground. - o Students will be assigned Saturday Academy by Administration/Student Support Team, both parent and student will be notified by admin/Student Support Team. - o Students failing to attend Saturday Academy will be notified by administration that any and all assignments missed on the day of incident report and not completed by the date assigned to Saturday Academy will no longer be available for submission.
 In addition parents will be notified by administration that student missed Saturday Academy.